Kong/docs.konghq.com/app/enterprise/0.33-x/admin-gui/configuration/networking.md

 1. securing the Admin GUI and serving it from a dedicated node

 When (1) **the Admin GUI is on a dedicated Kong node**, it must make external calls to the Admin API.
-Set `admin_uri` to the location of your Admin API.
+Set `admin_api_uri` to the location of your Admin API.

 When (2) **the Admin GUI is secured via an authentication plugin and _not_ on a dedicated node**, it makes calls to the Admin API via the Kong proxy (which